ayatskevichinnowise/task_1_inno/README.md

 The script also gets information from database and saves the results of queries in JSON or XML format.

 ### Queries: ###
- Markup : 1.
-List of rooms and number of students in each room
+ 1. List of rooms and number of students in each room
  2. Top 5 rooms with the smallest average student age
  3. Top 5 rooms with the biggest difference in student age
  4. List of rooms where students of different gender

 ### Options ###